Projective Anosov representations, convex cocompact actions, and rigidity: Introduction

 A representation $\rho: \Gamma \rightarrow \PGL_d(\Rb)$ is then called a \emph{projective Anosov representation} if there exist continuous, $\rho$-equivariant, dynamics preserving, and transverse maps $\xi: \partial \Gamma \rightarrow \Pb(\Rb^{d})$, $\eta: \partial \Gamma \rightarrow \Pb(\Rb^{d*})$ and constants $C,c>0$ such that

 for all $\gamma \in \Gamma$. \end{definition}

 \begin{remark} This is not the initial definition of Anosov representations given by Labourie~\cite{L2006} or Guichard-Wienhard~\cite{GW2012}, but a nontrivial characterization proved in~\cite[Theorem 1.7]{GGKW2015}.
-We use this characterization as our definition because it is more elementary to state, but it is not necessary for any of the proofs in the paper. \end{remark}
+We use this characterization as our definition because it is more elementary to state than the original definition, but it is not necessary for any of the proofs in the paper.
+We should also note that this is far from the simplest definition of Anosov representations, for instance if one replaces the estimate in Equation~\eqref{eq:eigenvalue_est} with a similar estimate on singular values, then it follows from work of Kapovich, Leeb, and Porti~\cite{KLP2014b} that one does not need to assume that the maps $\eta,\xi$ exist or even that $\Gamma$ is a word hyperbolic group (only finite generation is required).
+But since many of the results that follow involve these boundary maps and eigenvalues, it seems like this definition is the most natural in the context of this paper. \end{remark}

 Guichard and Wienhard proved the following connection between general Anosov representations and projective Anosov representations.